What to Do When Your Business Internet Goes Down

 - Keep working: mobile hotspots for priority tasks, offline mode for everyone else.

-How to Diagnose a Business Internet Outage
+How Do You Diagnose a Business Internet Outage?

 To determine if an internet outage is internal or caused by your ISP, check your modem's indicator lights and run a direct wired connection test.